martintajur/node-mysql-activerecord/README.md

 Returns the last executed query as a string.

 ## .connection()
-Returns the underlying database connection object, ultimately what https://github.com/felixge/node-mysql .createConnection() returns.
+Returns the underlying database connection object, ultimately what https://github.com/felixge/node-mysql .createClient() returns.

 Some more usage examples